-Macintosh:Locate the ExamView Pro folder on your hard drive and double-click the ExamView Test Generator icon.
+Macintosh: Locate the ExamView Pro folder on your hard drive and double-click the ExamView Test Generator icon.

-2. The first time you run the software, the program prompts you to enter your name, school/institution name, and city/state.
-Enter the requested information.
+- 2. The first time you run the software, the program prompts you to enter your name, school/institution name, and city/state.
+Enter the requested information. - 3.
+Choose one of the options in the Welcome Screen.